Equal Employment Opportunity Information for SEC Job Applicants and Employees - Filing Complaints of Employment Discrimination

 Alternative Dispute Resolution: EEO Mediation

 EEO Mediation is the Alternative Dispute Resolution process SEC uses upon request in appropriate EEO Administrative Process cases.
 EEO Mediation may be used instead of traditional EEO Counseling to resolve informal complaints and may also be used to resolve formal EEO Complaints.
 EEO Counselors provide information about EEO Mediation to aggrieved individuals who enter EEO Counseling.
 EEO Mediation may be requested at any stage of the Administrative Process.
-Requests for EEO Mediation must be approved by the SEC's EEO Director.
+Requests for EEO Mediation must be approved by the SEC's OEEO Director.